-Active ground floor uses in buildings with entrances and patios, porches or seating areas help activate and enliven the street and provide quiet places for employees, students and others to take zones for pick-up and drop-off.

-breaks, eat lunch or wait for parents.
-Creative street furniture that is attractive to kids should be considered for the alley for play and safe
+Active ground floor uses in buildings with entrances and patios, porches or seating areas help activate and enliven the street and provide quiet places for employees, students and others to take breaks, eat lunch or wait for parents.
+Creative street furniture that is attractive to kids should be considered for the alley for play and safe zones for pick-up and drop-off.
+Top to Bottom: Pedersen+Lennards's Field Office, Cape Town, South Africa; Pop-Up!
+Street Furniture, Seattle, WA; The Yellow Picnic Wave - Vancouver, Canada